Stripper: Britain

 The International Union of Sex Workers is a branch of the GMB, a major general union in Great Britain.

 Canada

 In the 1980s, the Vancouver Exotic Dancers Alliance formed and was active for about a decade.
-The Canadian Guild for Erotic Labour was established in 2004.
+The Canadian Guild for Erotic Labour was established in 2003.

 United States

 The Lusty Lady of San Francisco is a notable example of collectivization of strippers in the U.S. When the strippers of the establishment successfully unionized in 1996 through the Erotic Dancers' Alliance, the owners of the club closed it.
-In response, the strippers formed a cooperative in 2003 to run the club themselves, now renamed the Looking Glass Collective.
+In response, the strippers formed a cooperative in 2003 to run the club themselves, renamed the Looking Glass Collective.
+The Lusty Lady closed in 2013.

+In 2023, strippers at the Star Garden Topless Dive Bar in North Hollywood, California voted to unionize and join the Actors' Equity Association, which made them the only group of unionized strippers in the United States.